kapawlak/UCSBPhysSite/showcase.md

 ## HTML

 HTML is enabled in this markdown compiler, so if you need to include something beyond the scope of what is provided, you can directly code it in.
+Check out the [Course Info](?linkfile=courseinfo) page to see an example

 # Conclusion